francoisstamant/brain-tumor-classifier-app/README.md

 1. Python 3.7
 2. requirements.txt (pip install -r requirements.txt)

-model_final.h5 is the model created with CNN model and that will be used in the app
+model_final.h5 is the model created with CNN model and that will be used in the Dash app